 The DOC-built emergency walking track is open and provides access to the Tararua Forest Park.
-Please note this is a challenging walk requiring good fitness and tramping experience.
+Note this is a challenging walk requiring good fitness and tramping experience.

-Meanwhile, we are in the process of developing longer-term options for Ōtaki Gorge Rd.
+We are developing longer term options for Ōtaki Gorge Road.

 Research work on the earlier slow slip was ongoing throughout 2021.
 Starting in April 2021 we began looking at how we might be able to open road access to Ōtaki Forks, moving from monitoring the slip to active investigation on the site.
 This involved specialised geotechnical work including test pits, core holes, and installing equipment to monitor groundwater levels.